Adaptive Bitrate (ABR) Streaming¶

-The value however describes how much buffer a client should have under ideal network conditions.
+The value however describes how much buffer a client should have to avoid stalling under ideal network conditions.
 As such, MBT is not describing the burstiness or jitter in the network, it is describing the burstiness or jitter in the content encoding.
 It is a property of the content.

 Specify the content protection in the MPD.

 This has the advantage that a player can quickly issue a license request, without having to load (or wait) on the initialization segment to become available.